mitri-afk/SplitFlapDisplay/README.md

 # Split Flap Clock Project
 Welcome to the Split Flap Clock Project repository!
-This project merges the charm of vintage split flap displays with modern technology to create a captivating and functional timekeeping solution.
-The clock features a unique combination of FPGA-controlled LED display and MCU-managed split flap movement, offering a seamless blend of aesthetics and precision.
+This project merges the charm of vintage split flap displays with modern technology to create a fun timepiece.
+The clock features an FPGA-controlled LED display and four split-flaps controlled by an MCU.

 ## Overview
 Our split flap clock displays the time in a 24-hour format, elegantly arranged as "hour hour minute minute."
 The FPGA code governs the dynamic LED display, presenting a sun and moon emoji to indicate the time of day.
-Simultaneously, the MCU code orchestrates the movement of the split flaps with the assistance of a precise stepper motor and a Hall effect sensor for positional feedback.
+Simultaneously, the MCU code controls the movement of the split flaps with the assistance of a precise stepper motor and a hall effect sensor for positional feedback.

 ## Features
 - **Split Flap Display:** Four flap units provide an intuitive representation of time, with the vintage charm of split flap movements.